Legal fights leave question marks over ballot access in presidential battleground states

 Voters in the Empire State face uncertainty thanks to a lawsuit filed by the RNC and other Republicans, including Rep. Elise Stefanik, which challenges a Democratic-backed reform, passed last year, allowing voters to cast a mail ballot without an excuse.
 The plaintiffs allege the law violates the state constitution.

-In 2020, when no-excuse mail voting was temporarily allowed because of the pandemic, nearly 2 million New Yorkers – over 20 percent of total voters – took advantage of it.
+In 2020, when no-excuse mail voting was temporarily allowed because of the pandemic, nearly 2 million New Yorkers — over 20% of total voters — took advantage of it.

 A district court dismissed the lawsuit in February, and an appellate court unanimously affirmed that ruling May 9.
 Four days later, Republicans asked the U.S. Supreme Court to intervene.

-The post Legal fights leave question marks over ballot access in presidential battleground states appeared first on New Hampshire Bulletin.
+The post Legal fights leave question marks over ballot access in presidential battleground states appeared first on West Virginia Watch.